deeweinacht/EcommerceSales-DataAnalysis-R/README.md

 **User's Guide**

-The html file may be opened and viewed using any web browser.
+The html file [here](https://deeweinacht.github.io/EcommerceSales-DataAnalysis-R/) may be opened and viewed using any web browser.
 The document may be navigated using the table of contents on the left of the page.
 For best results use a desktop browser.

+Alternatively, the markdown file can be viewed in RStudio or another R-compatible code editor of your choice.

 **Attribution**